Skip to main content

 1. Open the WorkerB bot in Microsoft Teams.

-• link team — guides you through the standard linking flow.
+• link team — standard linking flow.

-3. Follow the prompts to:
+3. Follow the prompts to select:

-Company Settings > Microsoft Teams > Edit Notifications
+Path: Settings > Company Settings > Microsoft Teams > Edit Notifications

-To learn more, visit: Managing and Customizing Notifications
+Learn more: Managing and Customizing Notifications

-Microsoft Teams Channel Notifications
+Microsoft Teams channel notifications

-1. Work at Risk
+Work at Risk

 Identifies pull requests that may introduce instability due to large code changes or a high percentage of rework/refactor.

-• Customizable Thresholds: Set the minimum PR size (from 20 to 200+ lines) and the minimum percentage of rework/refactor.
+• Customizable thresholds: Minimum PR size (20–200+ lines) and minimum % of rework/refactor.

-• Default Trigger: PRs with more than 100 lines of code and over 50% rework or refactor.
+• Default trigger: PRs with more than 100 lines of code and over 50% rework or refactor.

-2. Pull Request Merged Without Review
+Pull Request Merged Without Review

-• Default Trigger: PRs with more than 20 code changes merged with no reviewer comments.
+• Default trigger: PRs with more than 20 code changes merged with no reviewer comments.

-3. Merged with Basic Review
+Merged with Basic Review

-• Default Trigger: PRs with more than 20 code changes merged in under 20 minutes.
+• Default trigger: PRs with more than 20 code changes merged in under 20 minutes.

-4. Review Request Hanging
+Review Request Hanging

-• Default Trigger: Review requests pending for more than 3 days.
+• Default trigger: Review requests pending for more than 3 days.

-5. Long Review
+Long Review

-• Default Trigger: Reviews exceeding 4 days.
+• Default trigger: Reviews exceeding 4 days.

-6. Daily Digest
+Daily Digest

 • Includes: